Originally published April 10, 2017 and updated December 7, 2022.

 - Sweet Sixteen party

 When I throw a party, I want it to be as festive as possible.
 I’m a woman that shows my love and affection through crafting for friends and family (and I know that many of you do the same thing).
 Last year, when my second “baby” graduated from high school, we threw a graduation party at home for her.
 To save money and to show my love, I made my own DIY Paper Star Decorations.
 They’re very easy to create and make a large, festive impact.
-And best of all, my baby loved the star decorations.
+And best of all, my daughter loved the star decorations.

 These paper star decorations are super easy to make.
 It took about 4 minutes to make each star, plus drying time for the glue.
 The paper lunch bags are inexpensive so this is a frugal way to decorate for a party.

-After the party, you can even fold the stars up and save them for your next party.
+After the party, you can even fold the paper bag stars up and save them for your next party.
 If you don’t want to save them for yourself, you can donate them to your local Head Start center, senior center, domestic abuse or homeless shelter.